FrancesCoronel/personal-website-v3/site/content/adventures/2018-02-16-demystifying-meltdown-spectre.md

 Now you know the password and can use it as needed to gain access to private accounts.

-That’s how meltdown works on a computer or device.
+That's how meltdown works on a computer or device.

 ![15](https://i.imgur.com/WxN9EBR.jpg)